agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 -----

 **Language translation concepts**

 One of the many challenges of translation between languages is that words don't have a one to one replacement between languages.
 Machine translation advancements are needed to improve the communication of meaning and tone between languages.

+**Literal and semantic translation**: A literal translation is where each word is translated to the corresponding word in the target language.
+Artificial intelligence systems must be able to understand, not only the words, but also the semantic context in which they're used.

+**Text and speech translation**: Text translation can be used to translate documents from one language to another.
+Speech translation is used to translate between spoken languages, sometimes directly (speech-to-speech translation) and sometimes by translating to an intermediary text format (speech-to-text translation).

+Azure AI services:
+**The Azure AI Translator service**, which supports text-to-text translation.
+The service uses a Neural Machine Translation (NMT) model for translation
+**The Azure AI Speech service**, which enables speech to text and speech-to-speech translation. return the translation as text or an audio stream.

+There are dedicated Translator and Speech resource types for these services, which you can use if you want to manage access and billing for each service individually.

+Text translation, Document translation & Custom translation (used to enable enterprises, app developers, and language service providers to build customized neural machine translation (NMT) systems)

+Azure AI Translator's application programming interface (API) offers some optional configuration to help you fine-tune the results that are returned, including:

+**Profanity filtering**.
+Without any configuration, the service will translate the input text, without filtering out profanity.
+Profanity levels are typically culture-specific but you can control profanity translation by either marking the translated text as profane or by omitting it in the results.
+**Selective translation**.
+You can tag content so that it isn't translated.
+For example, you may want to tag code, a brand name, or a word/phrase that doesn't make sense when localized.

 # **Document intelligence in Microsoft Azure**
 You can use Microsoft's **Azure AI Document Intelligence** to build solutions that manage and accelerate data collection from scanned documents.
 Features of Azure AI Document Intelligence help automate document processing in applications and workflows, enhance data-driven strategies, and enrich document search capabilities.
 The service features are available for use and testing in the **Document Intelligence Studio and other programming languages**.